jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: There is a town in Newfoundland, Canada called Dildo.
+⚡<!-- FUNFACT --> Fun fact: About 55% of all movies are rated R.

 </div>